 Review research that has been conducted in California and globally by utilities, automakers, charging companies, and others related to VGI.
 What lessons learned from the research are relevant to working group activities?

 Review existing and identify any additional potential VGI use cases.
-How can customers, third parties, and utilities extract value from these use cases?
+How can customers, third parties, utilities, and energy providers extract value from these use cases?

 Review the current technical and economic barriers to implementing VGI use cases.
-Identify any market barriers that may be addressed by state action
+Identify any market barriers that may be addressed by state action, including alternative constructs to potentially incentivize third parties to offer VGI programs where benefits would typically accrue elsewhere.

 What frameworks, outcomes, or criteria have prior studies employed to analyze the functionalities, costs, efficiency, interoperability, (or other factors) of VGI communications protocols?